Items Detailed items Activities

 Little Fore (max.
 180)

-Refresh leave, long service leave, medical check-up, moving, birthday, paid sick leave, etc.
+Refresh leave, long service leave, health check-up, moving leave, birthday leave, paid sick leave, etc.

 Leave for prenatal health check-up